-The coordinates are always shown in the format configured in advanced settings Display options (5.6.1.4), but you can enter the coordinates in any of the three formats.
+The coordinates are always shown in the format configured in Advanced settings Display options (5.6.1.4), but you can enter the coordinates in any of the three formats.
 You can even enter the latitude and longitude in different formats.

 Entering a latitude/longitude pair is easy.
 The left field contains the latitude.
-It starts with andN' (North) or 'S' (South) letter.
-This tells The NVX200 Navigator whether the point is in the Northern or the Southern hemisphere.
-Use the Northern to change the hemisphere.
+It starts with an 'N' (North) or 'S' (South) letter.
+This tells Touch & Go Navigator whether the point is in the Northern or the Southern hemisphere.
+Use the hemisphere.
 Enter numbers for the latitude.
 Use the decimal point if the degrees, minutes or seconds are not integers.
-Use the Northern to change the hemisphere are not integers.
-Use the Northern to change the latitude to start entering minutes after degrees or seconds after minutes.
+Use the hemisphere button (the label depends on the current cursor position inside the latitude) to start entering minutes after degrees or seconds after minutes.

 When finished, tap the longitude on the right, and enter it as you did latitude.
-This time the hemisphere-changing button tells The NVX200 Navigator whether the point is located East or West from the meridian crossing Greenwich, UK.
+This time the hemisphere-changing button tells Touch & Go Navigator whether the point is located East or West from the meridian crossing Greenwich, UK.

-Once you have entered both numbers, press done to make the selection.
+Once you have entered both numbers, press Done to make the selection.